 A word on financial planners and advisers

 Some people like to get a financial adviser to sort their investments out for them.
-This isn’t fundamentally a bad thing, but remember these individuals are providing a service that you are paying for which runs the risk of conflicts of interest.
-This may be via higher annual charges than by learning to do this yourself.
+This isn’t fundamentally a bad thing!
+However, don’t just hand over your money and not ask questions.
 The more you can educate yourself, the easier it is for you to question your financial adviser to ensure your money is being well invested.
 They may be very useful when it comes to investing large sums of money, and I would encourage you to seek advice in this case, but do your research: get recommendations, ensure the person has a decent portfolio of their own, and don’t fully give up your power!

 So that’s it, this is a MEGA post!
 I hope it has given you a bit more confidence to look at stocks and shares for yourself.
 Honestly, if I can do it, you can too.
 And from £25 per month, can you afford not to?